Pullusb/GP_refine_strokes/README.md

 ### Where ?
 Panel in sidebar : 3D view > sidebar 'N' > Gpencil > Strokes refine (need to be in a GP mode to appear)

 ## Description

 Various tools to affect strokes.
 Use F9 key to use the _redo_ options when available.

-The important things is that most of the tool act according to the  filter you define on top:
+The important things is that almost all the tools act according to the filter you define on top:

 ![target_filter](https://github.com/Pullusb/images_repo/raw/master/GPR_strokes_target_filter.png)

 This is based on three level : Layer > Frame > Stroke.
 Be carefull with the targets.

-Also note that a few tools do not use the filter and works directly on the last stroke (mostly).
+If you tick `Target last in paint mode`, the target scope is overrided during draw mode and only last stroke is affected.

 ### Stroke refine